Information for Language Site Based Coordinators (SBCs)

 We appreciate your support in helping us to enforce these guidelines and support student learning and language acquisition.
 We also encourage you to speak to your students about these guidelines.

-Supervised Task - Year 1 Students:
+Supervised Written Task - Year 1 Students:

 Oral IB IA - Year 2 Students:

-- does not type on the computer
+- The student does not type on the computer unless specified by Access Arrangements.

 Guidance for the placement of students in language courses